 By integrating the wisdom of such as Buddha's parables with our everyday experiences, we may rightfully gain.
 And in aiming at bringing out things, never forget sound temperance.
 (8)

 Let deep wisdom steer your main efforts so that you build as realistic an approach to this and that as you can.
 How to develop it?
-Take up a good meditation method that is freely taught.
+Take up a good meditation method that does not enslave you.